andytudhope/thebluebook/source/fugue-ii/index.md

 But, by encoding time into the information I’ve collected to [share-alike](http://www.aaronsw.com/), I can hopefully direct people [where they need to go](https://www.youtube.com/watch?v=9vz06QO3UkQ "The internet's own boy"), as and when they need to go there.
 There’s no rush - you can just keep this book in a browser window of its own and watch it grow slowly as you remember to turn back to some trace that tracked to a tale of your own, knowing it will be [timed just right](../canto-v/timing.html).

 Secondly, you can do some really loopy stuff (in the Hofstadter sense).
 While it’s always great to have a lot of external links, sometimes even the most shy of us feel the need to reference ourselves.
-Luckily, I only succumbed to this need once, in a poem at the end of Canto XIII which talks about how I learn from my own poems, one by one, as I have to.
-It just so happens that the poem it felt best to link to, called “Start Again”, is at the beginning of Canto II, and so I could make a sneaky little snakes-and-ladders link which takes people who have slugged it out all the way to the end of thirteen of fourteen cantos right back to the start of the second one with the twitch of a finger…
+Luckily, I only succumbed to this need once, in a poem one from the end of Canto XIII which talks about our "all too human plight", dramatist that I am.
+It just so happens that there is one poem it felt best to link to, called “Start Again”, because it is about how I learn from my own poems, one by one, as I have to.
+Happily, "Start Again" is at the beginning of Canto II, and so I -by accident - I made a sneaky snakes-and-ladders link which takes people who have slugged it out all the way to the end of thirteen of fourteen cantos right back to the start of the second one with the twitch of a finger…

 Hopefully they’ll be as confused, exasperated, and exulting as me.